Social Stories: Evaluating research

 An intervention is considered probably efficacious if it meets the above criteria for greater than three single-case studies.

-Social Stories are neither considered well established, nor considered probably efficacious, due to the limitations of the current body of research.
+Social Stories are neither considered well-established, nor considered probably efficacious, due to the limitations of the current body of research.

 Effectiveness

 Reviews of the use of Social Stories have found that the reported effects were highly inconsistent, that they allow for stimulus control to be transferred from teachers and peers directly to the student with an ASD, and that there was substantial variation in the delivery of the intervention.
 Changes in target behavior were generally modest.
 A 2006 review found Social Stories to be in the non-effective range in interventions or at very best, in the low end of the mildly effective range.
 It was often hard to attribute success to the Social Story technique since there were multiple interventions used simultaneously.
-Specifically, many of the studies used prompting methods such as verbal, visual or physical prompts and/or positive reinforcement.
+Specifically, many of the studies used prompting methods such as verbal, visual, or physical prompts and/or positive reinforcement.
 Two reviews suggested that continual implementation may be required; children should reread their Social Stories with some frequency to continue to benefit from their desired effects.

 Targeted use

 Preparation for social interaction

 Social stories can be used to communicate ways in which an autistic person can prepare themselves for social interaction.
-Comic strip conversations, a complementary technique developed by Carol Gray, are "visual representations" of conversations and social interactions that aim to help an individual understand social processes and increase their comprehension of other peoples thoughts and actions.
+Comic strip conversations, a complementary technique developed by Carol Gray, are "visual representations" of conversations and social interactions that aim to help an individual understand social processes and increase their comprehension of other people's thoughts and actions.

 Theatre

 Social stories are used as part of Theatre Development Fund (TDF) Autism Theatre Initiative to "make theatre accessible to children and adults on the autism spectrum".
-Social stories which explain loud noises, needing a break and moving through a crowd were made available prior to the performance.
+Social stories which explain loud noises, needing a break, and moving through a crowd were made available prior to the performance.